zchtodd/Flask-UndoRedo/README.md

 Furthermore, queries that invoke Python or client side defaults will not have those defaults bound to queries.
 Any models that should have their changes captured therefore cannot have
 Python column defaults.

-Please read (this post)[http://www.codetodd.com/undo-redo-for-flask-and-sqlalchemy/] for more discussion of limitations and implementation details.
+Please read http://www.codetodd.com/undo-redo-for-flask-and-sqlalchemy/ for more discussion of limitations and implementation details.